Differential KO-theory: constructions, computations, and applications: Differential -theory

+\begin{remark} To circumvent size issues, we will always identify the underlying set of a smooth manifold with some subset of $\RR$.
+We emphasize that this identification is not compatible with the smooth structure. \end{remark}

-\begin{definition}[Category of vector bundles with connections on smooth manifolds] Let $\mathscr{M}{\rm an}$ denote the category of smooth manifolds.
-Define the functors
+\begin{definition}[Category of vector bundles with connections on smooth manifolds] Let $\mathscr{M}{\rm an}$ denote the category of smooth manifolds and let $\mathscr{C}{\rm at}$ denote the $(\infty,1)$-category of (small) categories, obtained by localizing at categorical equivalences.
+Define the $\infty$-functors

-which associate to each smooth manifold $M$, the the category whose objects are vector bundles (respectively, with connection) on $M$ and morphisms are the usual morphisms of vector bundles.
-The operation of pullback of vector bundles (respectively, with connection) makes both associations functorial. \end{definition}
+which associate to each smooth manifold $M$, the category whose objects are vector bundles (respectively, with connection) on $M$ and morphisms are the usual morphisms of vector bundles.
+The operation of pullback of vector bundles (respectively, with connection) makes both associations functorial (in the $(\infty,1)$-sense). \end{definition}

 The category of smooth manifolds can be topologized by taking good open covers as covering families.
-Since bundles (respectively, with connection) are glued from local data, both the functors ${\rm Vect}$ and ${\rm Vect}_{\nabla}$ define smooth stacks.
+Since bundles (respectively, with connection) are glued from local data, both functors ${\rm Vect}$ and ${\rm Vect}_{\nabla}$ define smooth stacks.
 For each smooth manifold $M\in \mathscr{M}{\rm an}$, we can take the core (maximal sub-groupoid) of the categories ${\rm Vect}(M)$ and ${\rm Vect}_{\nabla}(M)$, yielding groupoids.
 This operation preserves sheaves and we get corresponding sheaves of groupoids ${\rm Iso}({\rm Vect})$ and ${\rm Iso}({\rm Vect}_{\nabla})$.
 Passing to $\infty$-groupoids via the nerve operation (which also preserves sheaves) we get corresponding sheaves of $\infty$-groupoids.